 You might also want to include mean time to repair.
 This factor indicates how much time it takes for a technician to complete a task.
-Not only is it a good KPI to watch, but knowing your team’s mean time to repair can also help setting schedules and planning tasks more efficiently.
+Not only is it a good KPI to follow, but knowing your team’s mean time to repair can also help setting schedules and planning tasks more efficiently.

 Tasks and visits completed within SLA rate

 Tasks and visits completed within the SLA rate show your success in meeting the agreement.
 While it can’t always be perfect, you can set it up to 80-90%, depending on your team’s performance.
 Since management is also involved in meeting the agreement, this KPI can be used for multiple purposes.

 KPIs are important for every team.
 Each member needs to know their responsibilities and goals to contribute to the overall progress of a company.
-However, the right field service management software helps set more accurate and goal-oriented KPIs.
+And the right field service management software helps set more accurate and goal-oriented KPIs.

 Tasker FSM solution allows you to track different metrics based on time, date, duration, and customers’ reviews.
-The system lets assess the average time a technician needs to complete a task and put additional information such as pictures to identify the client’s issue better.
+The system assesses the average time a technician needs to complete a task and puts additional information such as pictures to identify the client’s issue better.